AbrahamZak/Athlete-Input-Form/README.md

-# Athlete-Input-Form
+Basic Athlete information input form built with AngularJS.
-An athlete data input form utilizing Angular JS, a node REST api, and MongoDB
+API with GET, POST, and PUT into a MongoDB utlilziing node.js and Express.